Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 A Maturity model is basically an assessment tool that helps companies to identify different development levels of their processes.
 It normally divides these into different Maturity levelswhich is achieved through a structured Maturity matrix is visualised.
 The aim?
 A clear view of the current status of the company and the strategic planning of improvements.

-- Create clarity: The model helps to uncover weaknesses and emphasise strengths.
+• Create clarity: The Model helps to identify weaknesses and highlight strengths.

-- Targeted development: Companies can therefore take targeted measures to improve.
+• Targeted development: Companies can thus take targeted measures to improve.

 Ultimately, you could say that a good maturity model is like a GPS for your company – it shows you the best way to reach your goal!